Spring & summer events

 Catholic Sisters Week (CSW) invites all to celebrate women religious (Sisters and nuns) from March 8-14.
 CSW is an annual celebration that began in 2014 to honor women religious with a series of events that instruct, enlighten, and bring greater focus to the lives of these incredible women.
 It’s a chance to recognize this valuable vocation with the hope that more people will learn about women religious, and invite others to follow their example.

-Visit the CSW website to learn about Catholic Sisters Week, to post or find an event near you, and join in celebrating the vocation of Catholic Sisters.
+Visit the CSW website to learn about Catholic Sisters Week, post or find an event near you, and join in celebrating the vocation of Catholic Sisters.
 You can post your event for others to see here.

 Additional Resources can be found through the numerous VISION Vocation Network articles, Global Sisters Report Resources, the Leadership Collaborative video series, A Nun's Life videos, and this great video from Pope Francis.

 Additionally, the NRVC has published 77 videos centered on the theme of Abundant Hope.
 All can be accessed directly through the National Religious Vocation Conference YouTube Channel and shared publicly to amplify hope for religious life.
-One idea is to share one video a day on your social media platforms throughout Catholic Sisters Week, or suggest a few videos to share in classrooms, on campuses, at Board meetings, and at parish events.
+One idea is to share one video a day on your social media platforms throughout Catholic Sisters Week or suggest a few videos to share in classrooms, on campuses, at Board meetings, and at parish events.

 Host a book club throughout spring using Benedictine Sister Joan Chittister's highly acclaimed 64-page book entitled, What are you looking for?
 Seeking the God who is seeking you.
 Another 99-page book to consider using is Your One Wild and Precious Life written by Father Mark David Janus, C.S.P.